Please mention Family Fun when booking!

 Ardgillan Castle Demesne Opening Hours

-The park is open all year round during the following hours:
+Park and Garden is open all year round during the following hours:

 How To Get To Ardgillan Castle